Dean's Fellowship Program

 All Dean's Fellows will receive:

-- Full coverage of four years of tuition and fees
+- Full coverage of four academic years of tuition, fees, and health insurance;

 In addition, extra travel funding for students presenting at national conferences may be available through the Dean's Travel Fellowship Program.

 Who is eligible to be a Dean's Fellow?

 All full-time, on-Grounds Doctor of Philosophy (Ph.D.) applicants in the Curry School of Education and Human Development are eligible and automatically considered for the fellowship.
 A select number of fellowships are distributed each year, depending on the applicant pool and other variables.
 Explore the available Ph.D. programs.

 How do I apply to be a Dean's Fellow?

 All full-time doctoral applicants are automatically considered for the Dean’s Fellowship upon submission – there is no separate application.
 The deadline for fall 2020 admission was December 1, 2019.

 What is the selection process?

 All Ph.D. applications are reviewed by a selection committee and judged on the overall quality of the full application, including GRE scores, potential contributions to the field of study, inclusion of underrepresented populations, and other relevant factors.
 Typically, outstanding applicants are nominated for the Dean’s Fellowship by their selection committee and submitted to the Dean for final selection.